shwezhu/shwezhu.github.io/content/post/http/001-http-headers-1.md

 ### 1. `Content-Type`

-The `Content-Type` header can be `application/json`, `application/x-www-form-urlencoded`, `multipart/form-data`, the first two is usually used with posting form data to server, the third is used to upload file to the server.
+Common values of `Content-Type` header can be `application/json`, `application/x-www-form-urlencoded`, `multipart/form-data`, the first two is usually used with posting form data to server, the third is used to upload file to the server.

 - `application/x-www-form-urlencoded`: the keys and values are encoded in key-value tuples separated by `'&'`, with a `'='` between the key and the value.
   - The format of `application/x-www-form-urlencoded` is `"username=davidzhu&password=778899a" `.